Depending on when you started this blog it may or may not be obvious to you that it’s an experimental and constantly evolving work-in-progress.

 Much to my surprise, that post generated more interesting responses and conversation than anything I had written before.
 So the next week I tried another experiment and posted another personal essay.
 Again the essay got more positive response than any of the work-related posts had received.

-Through time and continued experimentation, with one eye on the text and one eye on the metrics, my essays evolved into a blend of personal comments and observations, usually leading to a personal conclusion about a timely marketing or branding issue.
+Through time and continued experimentation, with one eye on the text and one eye on the metrics, my essays evolved into a blend of personal comments and observations, usually leading to a personal conclusion about a timely or branding issue.
 I even started to feel like I was finding my voice.

 So imagine my surprise when I read an article in Saturday’s New York Times on the 16th-century French nobleman and essayist Michel de Montaigne.
 The article explains how Montaigne is “considered the creator of the essay, a form that melds the intellectual and the personal, and his musings have inspired countless writers including…Friedrich Nietzsche and Virginia Woolf.”